brahmasyahdan/brahmasyahdan/README.md

 - ⚡ Fun fact: ...
 -->
 # Hi there 👋 , I'm Brahmasyahdan!
+- 🔭 I worked in an IT company  as IT Support.
+With a background in Java, HTML, CSS, Python, MySQL and JavaScript programming languages.
+I work with a team to be responsible for maintaining server stability, performing server repairs and maintaining server data security.
+In addition, I also passed the Immersive Quality Assurance Engineer Bootcamp from Alterra.
+With this I was able to run some tests, Automated Web testing using Serenity BDD, API Testing using Rest Assured, Manual Testing using Postman and Performance Testing using Jmeter.
 # Table of contents
 <!--ts-->
    * [Stats](#stats)